Canon 2000D vs Fujifilm X-T10

 - More heavily discounted: Has been around for much longer (launched in May 2015).

-If the count of relative strengths (bullet points above) is taken as a measure, the X-T10 is the clear winner of the contest (11 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the X-T10 is the clear winner of the contest (14 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 2000D vs Fujifilm X-T10